fanart-tv/fanartwiki/docs/ImageTypes/Music/albumcover.md

     - __Each user is limited to creating a piece of art in a maximum of 2 languages.__

-    - __The most prominent language in the logo is what determines what languge to set.__
+    - __The most prominent language in the logo is what determines what language to set.__

     - __If the title of a Movie/TV Show is identical in any country to the title in English, the image MUST be uploaded as English.
 It is your responsibility to check [imdb](http://www.imdb.com/) or [tvdb](http://thetvdb.com/) before you upload it.__